2017 Lunar New Year Cup

-The 91st 2017 Lunar New Year Cup is the annual edition of the Lunar New Year Cup, held in Hong Kong to celebrate the Lunar New Year in late January 2017.
+The 91st 2017 Lunar New Year Cup is the annual edition of the Lunar New Year Cup, held in Hong Kong to celebrate the Lunar New Year in February 2017.
 This year, four teams were invited to participate, playing two games each in a knockout tournament.
 Australia under-23 withdrew before the tournament and were replaced by Auckland City.

 Teams

 Four teams were invited to participate: Australia under-23 were initially scheduled to participate, however, Football Federation Australia withdrew the side following complaints from A-League clubs about losing players mid-season.
 They were replaced by Auckland City.